-- we were in the top quartile in Wales for 4 of 16 indicators; - 10 indicators showed improved performance and 6 were better than the Wales average; - 3 indicators remain in the bottom quartile in Wales despite improved performance; - 5 of our indicators showed that performance declined from last year; - performance in 1 indicator remained unchanged and continued to be in the top quartile in Wales.
+- we were in the top quartile in Wales for 4 of 16 indicators. - 10 indicators showed that performance improved, 5 were better than the Wales average. - 3 indicators were in the bottom quartile in Wales despite improved performance. - 5 of our indicators showed that performance declined from last year. - performance in 1 indicator remained unchanged and continued to be in the top quartile in Wales.